 - European Commission request for advice on the impact on public health and animal health of the use of antibiotics in animals

-The advice will be delivered in a step-wise manner, with the first outcome requested by June 2013 and finalisation expected for the end of 2014.
+The advice is being delivered in a step-wise manner, with finalisation expected for the end of 2014.

 - Joint scientific report of ECDC, EFSA and the European Medicines Agency on MRSA in livestock, companion animals and food